ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 There are three geometry types most commonly used in GIS: points, lines, and polygons.

 Points represent a single location, with X and Y coordinates and potentially some associated data for each point.
-Points do not have spaital dimension, only position.
+Points do not have spatial dimension, only position.
 As such, QGIS will by default display points as circles with a fill colour and outline.
-This symbol representation of the points will remain at constant size relative to the screen as you zoom in and out.
+This symbol representation of the points will remain at a constant size relative to the screen as you zoom in and out.

 Lines represent connections between points.
 A line feature can be a single line with nodes and one beginning or end, but can also branch and have multiple end points.
 What defines it is the point nodes and connections between them.
-As the line features is effectively one dimensional, points will only intersect a line if they lie directly on one another.
+As the line features are effectively one dimensional, points will only intersect a line if they lie directly on one another.
 The symbol representation of the line does not represent the extent of the line, which is one-dimensional and does not have true width.

-Polgyons, unlike lines and points, do have two dimensional area.
+Polygons, unlike lines and points, do have two-dimensional area.
 Polygons have a boundary separating the 'inside' from the 'outside'.
 Polygon features can intersect other polygons, lines, and points anywhere on or within the polygon boundary.
 The symbology for a polygon is made up of an internal 'fill' and an 'outline' for the boundary.

 <p align="center">
   <img src="https://github.com/ONSgeo/geospatial-training/blob/master/_docs/intro_to_qgis/basic_features_unclassified.JPG?raw=TRUE" alt="Basic geomtry types">